 Another win for Godwin’s Law, an Internet adage which says that “as an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1.”

 As you can see, we’re a long way from letting computers loose to say whatever they want to humans, something we highlighted in our piece on The Myth of the Clever AI Chatbot back in 2016.
 Some companies like Narrative Science “transform data into stories” which involves taking structured data and telling a story around it.
 You can see how this might be used to report earnings for a stock.
 (Ever see these pieces?
 You can usually tell that they’re auto-generated because they’re dreadfully boring.)
-Another application might be reporting scores for sports game and mentioning highlights.
+Another application might be reporting scores for sports games and mentioning highlights.

 Fast forward to today and chatbot technology has progressed quite a bit.
 We now have the most powerful NLP manifestation ever, GPT-3, and it’s spawning a whole bunch of new startups in areas like chatbots.
 Let’s talk about chatbots for a bit.

 What Are Chatbots?